Adelaide Roller Derby

 Adelaide Roller Derby (ADRD) is a roller derby league based in Adelaide, South Australia.
 Founded in 2007, the league has four competitive home teams; The Mile Die Club, The Good Ship Salty (formerly The Salty Dolls), The Road Train Rollers and The Wild Hearses, and an officiating 'Team Zebra'.
-There are also two combined representative teams, the "Ads" and the “Rads” that compete against other leagues and are currently ranked 4th and 18th respectively in the Oceania region.
-Adelaide Roller Derby's home season is held at the Adelaide Showgrounds, and the league is a member of the Women's Flat Track Derby Association (WFTDA).
+There are also two combined representative teams, the "Ads" and the "Rads" that compete against other leagues and are currently ranked 3rd and 15th respectively in the Oceania region.
+Adelaide Roller Derby's home season is held at The Lights Recreation Centre, and the league is a member of the Women's Flat Track Derby Association (WFTDA).

 Adelaide Roller Derby also host The Great Southern Slam biennially.